CodeNClimb/springboot-hello-world/openapi/README.md

   - Ensure your basic authentication details are provided in postman prior to sending any requests.
 - Endpints
   - All available endpoints are available in the postman folder from the main directory.
-- Observability
-  - The health metrics of the application are available on [prometheus](http://localhost:9090) and [grafana](http://localhost:3000)

 ## Required Software
  - Please review the required software section in the main repository readMe.